-To help you get inspiration, check out Adamo.
-Adamo is a prime B2B website example of establishing a style guide and consistently using it throughout your site.
+To help you get inspiration, check out an example from Adamo.
+Adamo is one of the best B2B websites to establish a style guide and consistently using it throughout their site.
 They have a blue, gray, and white style that greets you as soon as you enter their website.

 When you visit different pages on their site, you can see the design carries throughout the site.